Celsius vs Monster: Is Celsius Better Than Monster?

 - Essential vitamins like Vitamin C, Vitamin B6, and Vitamin B12, which help boost energy levels and support metabolism.

-Additionally, Celsius is also free from artificial preservatives, high-fructose corn syrup, and aspartame, making it a cleaner option for those conscious about what they consume.
+Additionally, Celsius is free from artificial preservatives, high-fructose corn syrup, and aspartame, making it a healthier option than most commercial energy drinks..

 Monster Ingredients

-While it does contain some B-vitamins and energy-boosting compounds, it also includes ingredients that are less ideal from a health perspective:.
+While they do contain some B-vitamins and energy-boosting compounds, such as caffeine and taurine, it also includes ingredients that are less ideal from a health perspective:

 - High sugar content, which can spike insulin levels and lead to weight gain.